 Yes, a durable power of attorney also expires upon the principal’s death.

 Once a person dies, they no longer have legal ownership over the property.
 Therefore, a POA agent can’t manage a property the principal no longer owns.

 Suppose a relative has died and left a last will and testament.
 In that case, however, you may still have a say in managing the principal’s affairs if you’ve also been named executor of their will.

 The executor of a will is responsible for ensuring the distribution of assets, managing the deceased’s financial affairs, and directing the estate through the probate process.

 Executor of will vs. Power of attorney agent

 The principal appoints an executor of a will and a power of attorney agent to manage their affairs.

 An executor’s responsibilities come into effect after the principal’s death.
 In contrast, a power of attorney agent’s rights are only valid before the principal dies.

 You can be named both power of attorney and executor of someone’s will.
 In this case, you’ll continue to manage some of the principal’s affairs until they’re transferred to the heirs listed in their will.

-If the principal didn’t have a will, their assets still need to pass through the probate process.
+If the principal didn’t have a will, their assets still needed to pass the probate process.